 LSAC Credential Assembly Service (CAS): All applicants must register with the Credential Assembly Service during the current processing year by using the online registration service at www.LSAC.org.
 A transcript from each undergraduate college or university attended must be sent directly to LSAC, not BU Law.
 LSAC will produce a complete law school report which contains at least one reportable LSAT score, summarized transcripts from all undergraduate schools that you have attended, and at least two letters of recommendation.
-If you have a graduate degree or are pursuing a graduate degree, those transcripts may be submitted through LSAC or directly to BU Law.
-Questions about the CAS report should be directed to LSAT at http://www.lsac.org/jd/help/faqs-cas.
+If you have a graduate degree or are pursuing a graduate degree you will also need to submit these transcripts through LSAC to complete your application.
+Questions about the CAS report should be directed to LSAC at http://www.lsac.org/jd/help/faqs-cas.

 Accepted applicants who deposit without a final degree showing on the CAS Law School Report will be asked to submit their official final transcripts showing the award of a baccalaureate degree and each graduate degree earned.
 Final transcripts, when requested, should be sent directly to the BU Law Admissions Office.